How Does Your house Look?

 These and more are things you should seriously consider when selling your home.
 A buyer can be put off just by seeing a messy yard and dirty windows – or at least offer you less than you want for your home.
 Try looking at your house through a buyer’s eyes instead of as your comfortable home of many years.
 Invite a friend to do the same then point out the shortcomings to you.
 These tips may not sell your home for you, but they’ll help you get in the ballpark.

-Jim Miller is a full time full service licensed Realtor® in the Southern New Hampshire area with Bean Group and has many years of experience in buying and selling New Hampshire Real Estate .
+Jim Miller is a full time full service licensed Realtor® in the Southern New Hampshire area with Bean Group and has over 20 of experience in buying and selling New Hampshire Real Estate .

 Contact Jim direct at 603-801-3987.